 Ascended after it was found out that his actions in his home universe caused five deaths of Lee's group to die.
 Not to mention that he barely did anything of good use—even Clementine and Duck, who are children, helped out—and was just considered a dead weight.
 The only person who was at his trial to defend him was Lee, but Johnson's word was law, and Ben had no choice but to stay here.

-Is not liked by gods with his portfolio: Shaggy hates him because Ben is supposedly an Expy of him but Shaggy is always there for his companions and is seen as a Cowardly Lion/Crouching Moron, Hidden Badass.
-Gilligan only foiled one half of his friends' escape plans and they made it out on unscathed.
+Is not liked by gods with his portfolio: Shaggy hates him because Ben is supposedly an Expy of him but Shaggy is always there for his companions and has recently been seen as a Cowardly Lion/Crouching Moron, Hidden Badass.
+Gilligan only foiled one half of his friends' escape plans and they all made it out on unscathed.
 Nathan Drake doesn't intentionally cause people to die all around him by his own actions, etc. This hasn't helped Ben's self-esteem in the slightest.

 Chance of Redemption: None.
-The choices he made in his universe pretty much doomed everyone, himself included.
+The choices he made in his universe pretty much doomed everyone, and he himself died in his own Heroic Sacrifice.
 Not to mention that he is just a liability and therefore practically useless.

 For the most part, Sarah is upset to be part of the Fallen, but is fully aware that she's had in coming for a while, and IS grateful that she isn't in the Disgraces.
 Ed, being her big brother, was understandably concerned, but was assured that he can still see her, though some of the more powerful good-aligned gods tend to keep an eye on Sarah when that happens (if only so she doesn't relapse back to her abusive ways.)